onion-42/cGVHD_T_cell_populations_BioHackathon_2023/README.md

 [More](https://bioinf.institute/hack/teams "BioHack Team page")

-Task 1: Identify landscape of T cells and their combination in patients after allo-HSCT.
+1. Identify landscape of T cells and their combination in patients after allo-HSCT.

-Task 2: Using biostatistics and machine learning methods identify the relationship between T cells and their combination in patients after allo-HSCT and development of cGVHD.
+2. Using biostatistics and machine learning methods identify the relationship between T cells and their combination in patients after allo-HSCT and development of cGVHD.

-Task 3: Visualize using t-SNE, PCA and etc.  T cells populations in patients who develop cGVHD and who not.
+3. Visualize using t-SNE, PCA and etc.  T cells populations in patients who develop cGVHD and who not.

 ## Presentation